maryagnesnoble/resume-1/resume.md

 Topix (politix.topix.com)
 : *Senior Editor, Politix*
  __Dec 2011 - Jan 2013__
- - Spearheaded the Politix editorial team from the site's launch in 2012
+ - Spearheaded Politix editorial strategy from the site's launch in 2012
  - Shaped look and feel of content.
  - Managed and edited a team of writers working both in-house and remotely.